Paularossi/AdDownloader/README.md

 Once the CLI tool is running, more instructions and questions will appear in the cmd/terminal that will guide the API call.

-For further help see the [documentation](https://addownloader.readthedocs.io/en/latest/index.html).
+For further help see the AdDownloader [documentation](https://addownloader.readthedocs.io/en/latest/index.html).

 ## Contributing
 To contribute to this project...